 Image Courtesy: Heather Liddell

 It is funny coming from someone who is almost obsessed with getting everything right herself.
 At my wedding, I realised that it probably isn’t the right way to go for it.
 I would request every bride to take up as little DIY as possible.
 Too much DIY right before your wedding can also tire you and might show on your face.
 Every bride must relax, rejuvenate, and pamper herself right before the big day, instead of taking up too many responsibilities on her shoulder.
 Trust the experts to do their job, while you do yours!
+I abided by this rule for my wedding.

 5. Crash Diets are a Bride’s Nightmare